tannewt/wa-law.org/bill/2021-22/hb/1194/S/README.md

 # Substitute House Bill 1194 as Recommended by Children, Youth & Families

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1194-S.xml)
+## Section 1
+> This section adds a new section to an existing chapter [13.34](/rcw/13_juvenile_courts_and_juvenile_offenders/13.34_juvenile_court_act—dependency_and_termination_of_parent-child_relationship.md).
+Here is the [modified chapter](rcw/13_juvenile_courts_and_juvenile_offenders/13.34_juvenile_court_act—dependency_and_termination_of_parent-child_relationship.md) for context.

+1. If a child is placed out of the home of a parent, guardian, or legal custodian following a shelter care hearing, the court shall order the petitioner to provide regular visitation with the parent, guardian, or legal custodian, and siblings.
+Early, consistent, and frequent visitation is crucial for maintaining parent-child relationships and allowing family reunification.
+The court shall order a visitation plan individualized to the needs of the family with a goal of providing the maximum parent, child, and sibling contact possible.

+2. Visitation under this section shall not be limited as a sanction for a parent's failure to comply with recommended services during shelter care.

+3. Visitation under this section may only be limited where necessary to ensure the health, safety, or welfare of the child.

+4. The first visit under this section must take place within 72 hours of removal, unless the court finds that extraordinary circumstances require delay.

+5. The court shall advise the petitioner that the failure to provide court-ordered visitation may result in a finding at the dispositional hearing that the petitioner failed to make reasonable efforts to finalize the permanency plan.
+The lack of sufficient contracted visitation providers will not excuse the failure to provide court-ordered visitation.

 ## Section 2
 > This section modifies existing section [13.34.067](/rcw/13_juvenile_courts_and_juvenile_offenders/13.34_juvenile_court_act—dependency_and_termination_of_parent-child_relationship.md).
 Here is the [modified chapter](rcw/13_juvenile_courts_and_juvenile_offenders/13.34_juvenile_court_act—dependency_and_termination_of_parent-child_relationship.md) for context.